Adskard/vestana/README.md

 To run docker-compose from root:
   1. first build app using "mvn -Pdev clean install package" - builds jar with dependecies
-  1. then run "docker-compose -f docker-compose.dev.yml up"
+  1. then run "docker-compose -f docker-compose.dev.yml up" At this point there is a db running on port 5432 then there is a frontend dev port 3000 with a Volume.
+And finaly a built production app on port 8080.

+The app itself can be run from its jar/war file in Tomcat for example.

 Can be deployed to Heroku with [Herocu CLI and git]("https://devcenter.heroku.com/articles/git").
 Steps: